jblindsay/go-spatial/README.md

 # GoSpatial

+## Warning

+This project was developed during a period when I was experimenting with different alternatives to Java for developing Whitebox GAT.
+I have now settled on the Rust programming language for future development efforts.
+The tools that are contained within the GoSpatial codebase have since been ported to [WhiteboxTools](http://www.uoguelph.ca/~hydrogeo/WhiteboxTools/index.html).
+This project is being maintained for archival purposes only.

 ##Description

 GoSpatial is a command-line interface program for analyzing and manipulating geospatial data.
 It has been developed by [John Lindsay](http://www.uoguelph.ca/geography/faculty/lindsay-john "John Lindsay's homepage") using the [Go](https://golang.org "Go programming language homepage") programming language and is compiled to native code.
 The project is experimental and is intended to provide additional analytical support for the [Whitebox Geospatial Analysis Tools](http://www.uoguelph.ca/~hydrogeo/Whitebox/ "Whitebox GAT homepage") open-source GIS software.
 GoSpatial can however run completely independently of any other software.
 Visit the GoSpatial homepage [here](http://www.uoguelph.ca/~hydrogeo/software.shtml).

 ##Install

 To install the GoSpatial source code using the ```go get``` tool within the terminal, simply type:

 ```